oyiptong/chromance-control/chromance_control_plan.md

 - `src/platform/wifi_config.h` includes this header and provides defaults/error messages if missing.

 OTA “safe on failure” depends primarily on the partition layout + bootloader behavior; ArduinoOTA handles transfer + writing, but the partition scheme must support true A/B OTA.

+## 3.1) OTA Validity Marking (Rollback Discipline)

+Requirement: new firmware must only be marked as valid after `setup()` completes successfully, to preserve rollback behavior if early boot crashes.

+Implementation plan:
+- In `main_diagnostic.cpp`, after all critical initialization succeeds (LED init, WiFi connect attempt, OTA begin, pattern init), call ESP32 validity APIs when available:
+  - Prefer `esp_ota_mark_app_valid_cancel_rollback()` (ESP-IDF / Arduino-ESP32 integration)
+  - If the symbol is unavailable in the selected core version/config, log a warning and continue (but keep the structure in place)
+- Print firmware version at boot and at OTA start (see §3.2).

+## 3.2) Firmware Version Identifier (compile-time)

+Requirement: embed a compile-time version string and print it:
+- At boot (Serial)
+- At OTA start (Serial)

+Plan:
+- Define in Arduino-facing code (e.g., `main_diagnostic.cpp`):
+  - `constexpr char kFirmwareVersion[] = "diagnostic-0.1.0";`
+- Optionally also expose to platform OTA module for consistent printing.

 ## 4) Codebase Architecture & File Layout (target structure)